Ane Log

 Ane Log: Moyako Nēsan no Tomaranai Monologue (姉ログ 靄子姉さんの止まらないモノローグ, Ane Rogu Moyako Nēsan no Tomaranai Monorōgu) is a Japanese manga series written and illustrated by Kenji Taguchi.
 It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from September 2012 to April 2016, with its chapters collected in 12 tankōbon volumes.
 A three-episode original video animation (OVA) produced by Brain's Base was released from September 2014 to April 2015.

+Plot

+Moyako Konoe, a high school girl, becomes convinced that her younger brother Akira is secretly a pervert with a sister complex after he innocently said as a child that he wanted to marry her.
+Taking this statement seriously even years later, Moyako believes it is her responsibility as an older sister to "rehabilitate" him and prevent him from becoming a deviant.

+However, most of Akira's behavior is completely normal, and the situations Moyako interprets as perverted are usually misunderstandings created by her own imagination.
+Everyday interactions between the siblings are repeatedly misinterpreted by Moyako, leading her to take extreme or absurd actions to avoid what she believes are Akira's schemes.